TERMS & CONDITIONS

 2.8.
 The Developer indemnifies the Organiser against any claim of whatsoever nature related to any wasted costs.

 2.9.
-Developers will have their table number/area confirmed after signature of the Exhibitor Contract and payment of.
+Developers will have their allocated inclusions confirmed after signature of the Exhibitor Contract.

 3. Applications and motivations

 3.1.
-All Developers are required to submit a sample with a motivation of their work.
+All Developers are required to submit a test link to work with a motivation of their work.
 It must clearly demonstrate their current development capabilities and the concept of the game.

 3.2.
 Developers will be judged primarily on the quality of their work, but priority will be given to completely original games as opposed to fan games.